 Infrastructural components such as where the app is hosted, where data is saved, and how information is stored are included in these services.
 All of these require backup and security servers to have redundancies and load balancers, which adds to the cost and complexity.

 These are the fundamentals of servers.
-The servers are where the app will be hosted.
+The servers are where the app hosting will take place.
 Unless you’re working for one of the world’s top corporations, you’ll want to outsource your hosting to companies like Amazon, Google, and Azure.
 Estimated annual cost: $12,000

 Data is king, and your app will acquire and store a lot of it.
 It’s essential that you know how and where your data will be stored.
 Estimated annual cost: $3,600